Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-Rotations \gate{Rx} with any other values of $\theta$ are required to be converted into a sequence of \gate{Rx} gates with allowed rotation angles and \gate{Rz} gates with freely variable rotation angles.
-We employ the decomposition
+Rotations \gate{Rx} with any other values of $\theta$ must be converted into a sequence of \gate{Rx} gates with allowed rotation angles and \gate{Rz} gates with freely variable rotation angles.
+We use the decomposition

-After this substitution, the restrictions of the restricted native gate set $\mathcal{N}$ are fulfilled for the single qubit gates.
-It is shown in \autoref{fig-example-7} how the circuit from \autoref{fig-example-6} is transformed.
+After this substitution, the restrictions of our trapped-ion native gate set $\mathcal{N}$ are satisfied for the single-qubit gates.
+In \autoref{fig-example-7} it is shown how the circuit from \autoref{fig-example-6} is transformed.

-Because this transformation is directly applied after the creation of \gate{Rx}-\gate{Rz} sequences in \autoref{subsec-building-rx-rz-sequences}, the unitaries pertaining to the disjoint paths of each qubit $q_i$ assume the following form:
+Since our compiler applies this transformation directly after building the \gate{Rx}-\gate{Rz} sequences in \autoref{subsec-building-rx-rz-sequences}, the unitaries corresponding to the disjoint paths of each qubit $q_i$ have the following form: